certified%20banner

 Cut On The Right Medium

 The surfaces that you choose to use for cutting directly affect the condition of your knives.
-You want to avoid hard or metal surfaces, such as stainless steel, granite and aluminium.
-On the other hand, cutting on wood, plastic or polyethylene is usually just fine.
-You are likely to be safe as long as you are using a cutting board made out of the proper materials.
+You want to avoid hard or metal surfaces, such as stainless steel, granite, and aluminium.
+On the other hand, cutting on wood, plastic, or polyethylene is usually just fine.
+Your edges are likely to be safe as long as you are using a cutting board made out of the proper materials.

 Wash Knives by Hand

-Many people put their sharp knives in the dishwasher without a second thought.
-While this might seem like a great way to get your knives properly clean, the barrage of heat, water and detergent across your blades dulls them quickly.
-Instead, take the time to thoroughly wash your knives by hand.
-Although it is good practice to sharpen your knives before each and every use, washing them by hand should help them to retain a sharper edge for longer periods of time.
+Many folks toss their sharp knives in the dishwasher without a second thought.
+While it might seem like a quick way to get them clean, the intense heat, water, and detergent can quickly dull them.
+Instead, take the time to wash your knives by hand.
+Sure, it’s a good idea to sharpen them frequently, but handwashing will help them stay sharper for longer.

 Store Your Knives Properly

-In addition to throwing knives in the dishwasher, some homeowners also put their good knives in with many other kitchen utensils in the ‘knife drawer” But it’s best if your knives have a dedicated storage spot all to themselves.
-You can dedicate a whole drawer just to your knives.
-Wooden blocks or knife inserts for drawers are a good investment being ideal for storage.
-Many private and commercial kitchens use a magnetic wall mounted strip so that their knives are available for quick access with almost zero chance of edge damage.
-A magnetic system is not really ideal for homes with little children or pets.
+In addition to putting knives in the dishwasher, some also put their good knives in with many other kitchen utensils in the “knife drawer.”
+But it’s best if your knives have a dedicated storage spot all to themselves.
+You can dedicate a whole drawer just to your knives but they still collide with other knives which inflicts damage.
+Wooden blocks or knife inserts for drawers are a good investment, being ideal for storage.
+Many private and commercial kitchens use a magnetic wall-mounted strip so that their knives are available for quick access with almost zero chance of edge damage.
+Such a magnetic system is not really ideal for homes with little children or pets.

 Taking Care of Your Knives